gadgeneha/Design-Project/README.md

 This project is done in 5 stages:

 ### Stage 1 :
 Selection of topic.
 The topic is selected as 'Daily Transportation and the problems associated with it'.
+It was later modified into : Efficiency of navigation apps both indoors and outdoors.

 ### Stage 2 :
   A formative research is done for the above mentioned topic and observations are written down based on interviews and field notes.